 How do you collect rent and when do I get paid?

-Rent is due on the 1st of each month, and in Oregon there is a statutory 4-day grace period before a late fee can be issued.
-We try to get all bills paid and funds dispersed within the first week of the month.
+Rent is due on the 1st of each month, and in Oregon there is a statutory 4-day grace period before a late fee can be issued (rent is considered late on the 5th).
+We try to get all bills paid and funds dispersed to you by the 10th of each month.

-Just like tenants, you have your own Owner's Portal that you will be able to see monthly accounting statements, see property history, and have a vault for stored documents.
-If for whatever reason you need to make an Owner Contribution this is where you can do it without having to send us a check.
+Just like tenants, Owners have their own Owner's Portal that they can see monthly accounting statements, property history, and have a vault for stored documents.
+If for whatever reason an Owner Contribution is needed, this is where it can be done without having to send us a check.